Rene Bonfils – 21 June 1355

 After the third course the Earl commenced the business of the evening.

-‘Gaston is here because in order to attack Armagnac we had to cross part of his territory.
+‘Gaston is here because in order to attack Armagnac we had to approach part of his territory.
 For his lands in Bearn he has sworn fealty to Prince Edward, so we have spent some time with him explaining the Prince’s intentions.
 One of the barriers to our conversation has been that we were instrumental in removing Ximene from his care.
 He has long been concerned that if Ximene assumes her rightful inheritance of Occitan it could seriously undermine his own security.
-We are now proposing to make him Duke of Gascony covering all his existing lands plus Armagnac.
-He would have equal status to the Black Prince as Duke of Aquitaine and Ximene as Duchess of Occitan.
+We are now discussing a proposal to make him Duke of Gascony covering all his existing lands plus Armagnac.
+He would have equal status to the Black Prince as Duke of Aquitaine and Ximene would become Duchess of Occitan.
 All three dukedoms would be controlled directly by King Edward from London.’

 He paused and looked directly at John